givingdonation/decimal-encoder/README.md

 # Decimal Encoder

 ## React project for making decimal codes
-one of my first projects made with the assistance of Claude AI
+One of my first projects made with the assistance of Claude AI.

+Inspired by the concept of a straddling checkerboard.

 ## Functionality
 Fill letters into the table → they get the column digit as their code (base row = 1 digit).

 Add labeled rows → letters get a 2-digit code (row prefix + column).
 Prefix digits are blocked in the base row.

 ## Usage